jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Delete-Object-3.md

 Delete an existing Object:
 ```
-//You can log in to the console of JD Cloud Storage with AccessKey and SecretKey to view it in [AccessKey Management].
+//You can log in to the console of Object Storage Service with AccessKey and SecretKey to view it in [AccessKey Management].
 String accessKey =  "<yourAccessKeyId>";
 String secreteKey = "<yourSecretKey>";
 // Take cn-north-1 as an example for endpoint, and fill in according to actual situation for other regions
-String endPoint = "s-bj.jcloud.com";
+String endPoint = "oss.cn-north-1.jcloudcs.com";
 String bucketName = "<yourBucketName>";
 String objectName = "<yourObjectName>";
 //The configuration of ClientConfig is currently by default.
 If the user needs some other configurations, he/she may configure them by himself/herself, such as setting the time of connection time-out.